 The three-story McDowell Administration/Business Administration Building houses administrative offices, classrooms, laboratories and computer facilities.
 The building was completed in 1970.

 The Offices of the President, Vice Presidents and Chief Information Officer are housed on the second floor of the McDowell Administration Building.
-The Offices of Graduate School, Information Technology, Purchasing, Human Resources, Payroll, Contract Administration, Bursar and Financial Services are located on the ground floor.
+The Offices of Graduate School, Center for IT Execellence, Purchasing, Human Resources, Payroll, Contract Administration, Bursar and Financial Services are located on the ground floor.
 The office of Annual Programs is on the third floor.
-The College of Business is located in the eastern portion of the building.
+The College of Business & Entrepreneurship is located in the eastern portion of the building.

 Student Services Building